-Testdroid Cloud release process used to be rather slow – an almost one-month development cycle was followed by a lengthy testing phase before the release.
+Bitbar Testing release process used to be rather slow – an almost one-month development cycle was followed by a lengthy testing phase before the release.
 Typically a release then was followed by several days of debugging and patching as bugs were found in production.
-This was shown in maintenance notifications – primarily in Testdroid Cloud – but the service was usable all the time.
+This was shown in maintenance notifications – primarily in Bitbar Testing – but the service was usable all the time.

-The pros of patching releases of course is that you keep the service online all the time, up-time is maximal and people can carry on with their mobile app development and testing tasks as usual.
-However, there are cons in this kind of release-patching-another-release approach as well.
-For instance, the service may not be complete and provide full power of all features instantly.
-Some features and new things are even considered as bugs – and that’s actually where more faster release schedule can help.
+The pros of patching releases, of course, is that you keep the service online all the time, up-time is maximal and people can carry on with their mobile app development and testing tasks as usual.
+However, there are cons with this kind of release-patching-another-release approach as well.
+For instance, the service may not be complete and provide the full power of all features instantly.
+Some features and new things are even considered as bugs – and that’s actually where faster release schedule can help.

 Currently our product is released about every two weeks and release is over in a few hours before launch time.
 Changing to a faster release cycle has taught us a lot but there is still a lot to learn.
 Here are some of the findings in this shift and also some thoughts on what we’ll be trying out next.

 How Test-Driven Development and Regression Testing Work for Us

 Moving to faster release cycles brought some expected challenges but also some unexpected obstacles that we are still working on currently to create new cool features to our customers even faster than now.

 Our user interface is a very independent component allowing us to make major changes to the front-end without a need to make changes to our back-end.
 As a significant majority of the logic is in the back-end, front-end changes should fully expose all those changes, improvements and add-ons we’re pushing for each release.
 This is naturally challenging and ever-changing front-end isn’t really great from the user experience standpoint.